ElectDig/01-blink_01/README.md

     Added a switch to project 01-blink_00 to change blink frequency Prints on console delay in milliseconds

-    See docs/README.md for connections and instructions.
+    See doc/README.md for connections and instructions.

+#### Changes

+    Changed code in src/main.cpp after class on March 18, 2023
+    Reason: show normal programming way and alternate programming in an efficient way, showing how C permits to code n a way that ressembles assembler but form an structured standpoint
+    EAM - 03-19-2023